titusfortner/webdrivers/README.md

 Webdrivers::MSWebdriver.required_version  = '17134'
 ```

-You can also trigger the update in your code, but it is not required:
+You can explicitly trigger the update in your code, but this will happen automatically when the driver is initialized:

 ```ruby
 Webdrivers::Chromedriver.update